mediacms-io/mediacms/docs/Docker_Compose.md

 migrations_1     | Created admin user with password: gwg1clfkwf
 ```

-or if you have set the ADMIN_PASSWORD variable on Dockerfile, that variable will be set as the admin user's password
+or if you have set the ADMIN_PASSWORD variable on docker-compose file you have used (example `docker-compose.yaml`), that variable will be set as the admin user's password

 ## Update